Cost of living in Canada

 Our experience of deciding where to live in Canada

 Coming from an apartment in one big, busy city to another on the other side of the Atlantic didn’t really seem that worthwhile to us.
-What we realised is really wanted a bit of space: a house with garden.
+What we realised is we wanted a bit of space: a house with garden.
 We wanted it to be somewhere with a good vibe and good restaurants and bars but with easy access to the countryside.
 But we also had to consider our budget – we were going to only be on one salary for a while so it had to be affordable.

 Before we made the big move we spent a research vacation to see what life in Ontario was like.
 We spent a few days exploring the Toronto suburbs and surrounding communities and honestly, didn’t really find anywhere that felt right to us (within our price range).
 Toronto is an amazing city but for what we wanted it just wasn’t quite right.